Written by: Superintendent, Leigh Anne Wenning

-The services we provide at the Shelby County Board of DD truly span the entire lifetime.
-For more information on what we do, please check out our website at www.shelbydd.org and make sure to follow us on Facebook @shelbydd.org.
+For more information on other services provided by SCBDD, please visit our website at www.shelbydd.org and make sure to follow us on social media.